Fulham

 Population growth drivers in Fulham are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Fulham's population is 3,129 as of Aug 2025.
-This reflects a growth of 209 people since the 2021 Census which reported a population of 2,920 people.
-The change is inferred from ABS estimated resident population of 3,124 in June 2024 and an additional 14 validated new addresses since the Census date.
+Fulham's population, as per AreaSearch's analysis, is approximately 3,129 as of August 2025.
+This figure represents an increase of 209 people since the 2021 Census, which reported a population of 2,920.
+The change is inferred from the estimated resident population of 3,124 in June 2024 and an additional 14 validated new addresses since the Census date.
 This results in a population density ratio of 2,370 persons per square kilometer, placing Fulham in the upper quartile relative to national locations assessed by AreaSearch.
-Fulham's growth rate of 7.2% since the 2021 census exceeded both the state's 6.7% and SA3 area rates, making it a growth leader in the region.
+Fulham's growth rate of 7.2% since the 2021 census exceeds both the state average (6.7%) and that of its SA3 area, indicating it as a growth leader in the region.
 Overseas migration contributed approximately 64.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data are adopted with adjustments made using weighted aggregation of population growth from LGA to SA2 levels.
-Population projections indicate an above median growth for statistical areas across the nation, with Fulham expected to grow by 511 persons to 2041 based on latest population numbers, recording a total gain of 16.2% over the 17 years.
+AreaSearch's projections for Fulham are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 using 2021 data, are adopted with adjustments made via a weighted aggregation method from LGA to SA2 levels.
+Looking ahead, Fulham is projected to experience above median population growth nationally, with an expected increase of 511 persons by 2041 based on the latest population numbers, translating to a total gain of 16.2% over these 17 years.

 Frequently Asked Questions - Population